Undergraduate Department of

 Requirements for a Major in English

-General Requirements: Thirty-three semester hours of English in courses at the 2000 level and above.
+General Requirements: Thirty-six semester hours of English in courses at the 2000 level and above.
 At least twenty-one semester hours must be in courses at the 3000 and 4000 levels, including at least nine semester hours at the 4000 level.
 Honors thesis hours may be applied toward the Bachelor of Arts (BA) degree, but only three semester hours will be accepted for major credit.
 One English course used to satisfy the humanities requirement for liberal studies may be counted as part of the major.
 All courses counted toward the major must carry the grade of "C–" or better.
 A minor in another department is also required; all courses counted toward the minor also must carry the grade of "C–" or better.

 Each student will choose one of the following areas:

-- Concentration in Literature
+- Concentration in Literature, Media, and Culture

-- Concentration in Writing
+- Concentration in Creative Writing

 - Literature Courses: Fifteen semester hours of literature, of which at least three semester hours shall be in British literature before 1900 at the 3000 or 4000 level

 - Electives: Three semester hours in other English courses at the 2000 level and above